teleprint-me/nn/docs/model.md

         return 1;
     }

-    // Further code for tensor operations
+    // Tensor operations would be performed here...
-    // ...

     // Clean up and free resources
     ggml_free(ctx);